Commodity Trading: 10 Golden Rules You Should Follow

 Make unbiased trades.
 It would help if you never were biased towards a single commodity.
 The commodities should only be looked upon as profit-generating opportunities and nothing else.

-The above 10 golden rules are your answer to the question, ‘how to trade in commodity markets in India.’
-In commodity trading, you need to be open to changes in situations that happen constantly.
-The market is volatile, but if the trades are handled smartly, you might get good returns.
+The above ten golden rules are your answer to the question, ‘How to trade in commodity markets in India.’
+In commodity trading, you need to be open to constantly changing situations.
+The market is volatile, but you might get good returns if the trades are handled smartly.